pantheon-systems/documentation/source/content/guides/support/04-product-support.md

 ---
-title: Build Tools
+title: Get Support
-subtitle: Manage Configuration
+subtitle: Product Support
 description: In step four of the Build Tools guide, learn how to manage your site configuration.
 categories: [develop]
 tags: [workflow, composer, continuous-integration, webops, terminus]
-anchorid: configure
+anchorid: product-support
 type: guide
 showtoc: true
-permalink: docs/guides/build-tools/configure/
+permalink: docs/guides/get-support/product-support/
-editpath: build-tools/04-configure.md
+editpath: get-support/04-product-support.md
-image: buildToolsGuide-thumb
 contributors: [szipfel]
-reviewed: "2020-05-08"
+reviewed: "2020-12-13"
 ---

 In this lesson, we'll use the Configuration Management system within the Drupal Admin interface to set block placements for our example site.
 Continuing from the previous step, we'll be working in the feature branch environment, not Dev.